-As on March 2019, there were 2,083 FPOs supported by NABARD and 551 supported by SFAC in India.
-NABARD promoted FPOs through producer organization upliftment fund (Rs.
+As on March 2019, there were 2,083

+FPOs supported by NABARD and 551 supported by SFAC in India.
+NABARD FPOs through producer promoted organization upliftment fund (Rs.
 200 crores) since 2008-09 (Shah 2016).
 The FPOs supported by SFACs are skewed towards few states such as Kerala (108), Karnataka (113), West Bengal (Figure 1).
 On the other hand, the FPOs supported by NABARD are distributed across most states (Figure 2).
-But larger number (>150 FPOs) are in states like Karnataka (187), Tamil Nadu (170), Madhya Pradesh (160) and West Bengal (150).
-Concentration of FPOs in fewer states could be attributed to enabling environment (Modification in APMC enterprising farmers who are supported and nurtured through collective action (Shah 2016).

-Other factors such as the crop grown in the region and availability of market, or market opportunities for export from those of FPOs could also be attributed to this distribution.
-The number of FPOs supported by NABARD and SFAC is provided in appendix (Table A1).
+But larger number (>150 arnataka (187), a Pradesh (160) oncentration of d be attributed Modification in armers who are ough collective factors such as e region and or market from those of ributed to this of FPOs er supported by NABARD and SFAC is provided in appendix (Table A1).